 Pumpkin Cheesecake Phyllo Straws

-These Pumpkin Cheesecake Phyllo Straws are a great way to enjoy a decadent dessert without feeling weighed down.
+Pumpkin cheesecake phyllo straws are a great way to enjoy a decadent dessert without feeling weighed down.
 The flaky layers of phyllo dough turn this into a gourmet treat.

 What is your favorite Thanksgiving dessert?
-I’m a sucker for the classic pumpkin pie, more specifically, my mom’s pumpkin pie.
+I’m a sucker for classic pumpkin pie, more specifically, my mom’s pumpkin pie.
 But it is so fun to experiment with fun new desserts.
-I made a pumpkin cheesecake one year with a gingersnap crust that was to die for.
+I love these seriously easy no-bake mini pumpkin tarts.

-- The filling could be prepared in advance and piped in and baked the day you’re ready to serve.
+- The filling could be prepared in advance.
+Just fill the straws and bake the day you’re ready to serve.

 - one 8-ounce package of reduced fat (not fat free) cream cheese, softened

 - pinch of salt